 For me, the best part of the visit was tasting the oysters.
 Kian expertly shucked several oysters for us, each one gloriously full of salty ocean water.

 The oysters were fresh and firm with a clean taste.
 I ate the first one au naturel so that I could appreciate the pure mineral taste.
-I ate a few more with splashes of tobacco as suggested.
-The tobacco complimented the briny flavor, and all of my taste buds tingled.
+I ate a few more with splashes of tabasco as suggested.
+The tabasco complimented the briny flavor, and all of my taste buds tingled.
 Kian’s wife Mary poured some Prosecco to go with the oysters.
 My taste buds soon became even happier.

 The sun set as we slurped and sipped.